-Consulting and Advocacy for Special Education
+Special Needs Consulting and Advocacy

 Having a disability does not mean that the person requires specialized educational services, however some children and adults require either modified instruction or services or accommodations.
-Those students who require modified instruction or specialized services in order to make effective progress are entitled to Individual Education Plans according to a Federal Law, the Individuals with Disabilities Education Act 2004.
+Those students who require modified instruction or specialized services in order to make effective progress are entitled to Individual Education Plans according to a Federal Law, the Individuals with Disabilities Education Act (IDEA) 2004.
 Students who require accommodations in order to gain access to education are entitled to 504 Plans under the Rehabilitation Act of 1973.

-She will advise you about steps to take in case, despite your best intentions, your relationship with the school district becomes adversarial.
+I will advise you about steps to take in case, despite your best intentions, your relationship with the school district becomes adversarial.

 Call 617-997-6348 or send an email to email@example.com.

-Contact her now to make an appointment.
+Contact me now to make an appointment.